 These four categories of communication barriers are shown in the following diagram:

 The barriers that generate from within the organization are known as organizational barriers may be of the following types:

 - Negative organizational climate: The main aspect of organizational climate that acts as communication barrier is the negative attitude of top management.
 Negative attitude of top management discourages communication initiative of the employees.

 - Absence of communication policy: Well-designed communication policy encourages communication in the organization.
 In the absence of such policies, employees fail hesitate to communicate.

-- Filtering: Filtering implies willful distortion of information.
+- Filtering: Filtering implies a willful distortion of information.
 This problem usually arise in upward communication.
-In upward communication, employees tend to pass only those messages that create positive impression about them.
+In upward communication, employees tend to pass only those messages that create a positive impression about them.

 - Stereotyping: Stereotyping is generalizing about a class of people or events that is widely held by a given culture.
 In case of stereotyping, people develop communication statements and mindsets about others.
 This orientation exposes itself in such statements and mindsets.
 For example, “All used car salesmen are dishonest,” or “All foreign recruiting agents are liars.”
 Such all inclusive perceptions not only are seldom correct but they also block mental activity that is necessary for successful communication.

 - Halo Effect: The halo effect is the tendency to use a general impression based on one or a few characteristics to judge other characteristics of that same individual.
 For example, a manger might identify one trait of an employee, such as an excellent attendance record, and perceive that the employee’s productivity and quality of work must also be outstanding.

 - Inattention: Sometimes communication does not reach due to the inattention of the receiver.
 Such inattention may result from busyness, lack of interest about subject, suffering from disease or family problem etc.